Dappstr/Professional_CPP_Book_Practice/6th Edition/NOTES.md

 For random-access iterators, it simply does iter += n.
 For other iterators, it does ++iter or --iter in a loop n times, depending on whether n is positive or negative.

+## Chapter 18

+Standard library containers use value semantics on elements.
+When you write classes that you intend to use with the Standard Library, you need to make sure they are copyable.
+When requesting an element from the container, a reference to the stored copy is returned.

+If you want to remove all elements satisfying a condition, one solution would be to write a loop iterating over all the elements and erasing every element that matches the condition.
+However, this solution has quadratic complexity, which is bad for performance.
+This quadratic complexity can be avoided by using the remove-erase-idiom, which has a linear complexity.

+`shrink_to_fit()` can be used to shrink the capacity of a container to fit its size.

+Use `std::bitset` instead of `std::vector<bool>` for storing boolean values.

+`std::deque` are not stored in a contiguous memory block.

+"Splicing" referrs to the process of inserting a container into another container. `std::list` does this in constant time.

+`std::multimap` allows you to store identical key/value pairs.